 - 2 large eggs beaten

-- 1/2 teaspoon orange oil optional
+- ½ teaspoon orange oil optional

-- Whipped coconut or dairy cream as garnish optional
+- whipped coconut or dairy cream as garnish optional

 - It takes 10-12 minutes to mix and press into the tart pan and another 18 minutes to bake at 350ºF.
 The tart crust can be baked ahead, wrapped tightly and keep at room temperature for a day before filling.
 To bake it right away, leave oven set up 350°F. Allow the tart crust to cool before filling and baking

 - To make the filling, set up a double boiler.
 Place a medium pan filled with a few inches of water over medium heat.
 Bring to a simmer.
 Turn heat to low, place a medium bowl over the top of the pan of simmering water.
 Do not allow the bottom of the bowl to touch the water.
 Add chocolate.
 Allow chocolate to melt slowly.
 Stir occasionally.
 Remove from the heat and allow to cool for a few minutes, then stir in coconut milk, eggs. vanilla, orange and salt.
-Tip – do not put the eggs into hot chocolate or the eggs could scramble.
+Do not put the eggs into hot chocolate or the eggs could scramble.
 Stir until smooth, then pour into the baked tart crust.

-- Bake tart on a rimmed baking sheet with a silicone mat (to prevent sliding) approximately 20-22 minutes or until the chocolate filling is set and fairly firm.
+- Bake chocolate filled tart on a rimmed baking sheet with a silicone mat (to prevent sliding) approximately 20-22 minutes or until the chocolate filling is set and fairly firm.
 Remove tart from the oven and allow to cool completely, then refrigerate.